mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Mail Send Settings Configuration in Mautic

 * **Name to send mail as** - The default name Emails come from.
-This is typically something like ``{YourCompany}`` Marketing Team or ``{YourCompany}``.
+This is typically something like ``{YourCompany Marketing Team}`` or ``{YourCompany}``.

 * **Email address to send mail from** - The Email address for the name you’re sending mail from.
-The address displays in the From: field when your Contacts receive your Emails.
+The address displays in the ``From:`` field when your Contacts receive your Emails.

 .. note::

   Ensure that you configure your sender domain, DKIM, bounce, and click tracking domains.
 For more information, see :ref:`Email<emails>` document.

 * **Reply to address** -  To have Contacts reply to a different address than the specified From address, add the desired address here.
 This is the default ``reply-to`` address where messages are sent from Mautic unless it is overridden in an individual Email.
 If this field is blank, the address specified in **Email address to send mail** from is used.
 The ``reply-to`` setting is useful if your configured sender domain - which you use in the from address - contains a subdomain that doesn't have MX records or is otherwise an address that can't receive Emails.

-* **Custom return path (bounce) address** - Set a custom return path/bounce Email for Emails sent from the system.
+* **Custom return path (bounce) address** - Set a custom return path/bounce email address for Emails sent from the system.
 Note that some mail transports, such as GMail, won't support this.

 * **Mailer is owner** - If Contacts in Mautic have Owners, select Yes to use the Contact owner as the sender of Emails to any Contacts they’re listed as the owner for.